arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/getting-started-ml/content.md

 ### Capturing Data for the Model

 There are various different methods for capturing sound for the model with Edge Impulse.
-Navigate to the [data acquisition page]() and pick the preferred method for capturing audio.
+Navigate to the "Data acquisition" page and pick the preferred method for capturing audio.

 ![Data acquisition page](assets/data-acquisition-page.svg)